 One of the great things about podcasting is that, for a relatively small amount of money and a few hours reading and watching tutorials, even the most technically inept person can learn the basics and get a podcast off the ground.
 But is it really a good idea to edit your own podcast?

 There’s a big difference between simply getting it done and getting it done right.

-If you’re a hobbyist podcaster with time to spare, do-it-yourself editing is probably sufficient.
-If, however, you’re a business which requires the podcast reflect well on your brand, or a busy entrepreneur with a million other things to do, should you still edit your own podcast?
+If you’re a hobbyist podcaster with time to spare and a shoestring budget, do-it-yourself editing is probably sufficient.
+If, however, you’re a business which requires the podcast reflect well on your brand, or a busy entrepreneur with a million other things to do, you may want to think twice about tackling this task on your own.

 What Podcast Editing Actually Does